fntechgit/fnevent-2024ocpglo-theme/src/pages/content-pages/faq.md

 A. The information you provide as a speaker/presenter through FNspeaker.mgmt will be visible to attendees.
 If you are a speaker, you will have two profiles for an event.

 * Speaker Profile: Information specific to your speaking opportunity (your bio, etc.)

+**Q. What should I know about the Chat feature on the Summit Platform?**

+A. ***NEW this year!*** Log into the Summit Platform onsite to be able to search, view, and chat with other attendees.
+You can search by name or company, and direct message those who are logged in and have opted in to receive messages.
+You can also check out our Group Chats where you can connect to others interested in similar topics, like our OCP Projects.

+A. ***Not Your Thing?*** Once you're logged into the Summit Platform, simply click the "My Profile" icon at the top right of the page to choose the information that is visible to other attendees, or opt out of chat altogether.
+It's your choice!

 **Q. I forgot my FNid login/password.
 What do I do now?**